frankshearar/Home/NuGet-Sign-Command.md

 argument:

-package - Path to the package that needs to be signed.
+package - Path to the package(s) that needs to be signed.

 options: